 The site is owned by Reigate and Banstead Borough Council.
-The Banstead Commons Conservators are legally responsible for overall site management and maintenance.
-Reigate and Banstead Borough Council are responsible for rights and duties associated with land ownership, and management of highways trees.
-Verges are either managed by BCC or Surrey County Council depending on location.
+Under statute, Banstead Commons Conservators are legally responsible for overall site management and maintenance.
+Reigate and Banstead Borough Council are responsible for some duties associated with land ownership.
+Highway verges are either managed by BCC, Reigate and Banstead Borough Council depending on their location.